 Jazz Singers is a select group of 12-16 voices with high expectations of commitment and singing skills.
 Although its primary focus is on the performance of standard and contemporary jazz repertoire, the ensemble also maintains a multi-functional identify by performing works of other choral styles as well.
 It performs in area churches, schools, and in on-campus concerts.
 Membership in Jazz Singers is by audition and is open only to members of Concert Choir.

 The Drama Club promotes creativity and fellowship in the theatrical arts by focusing upon common goals.
 Drama Club organizes social functions such as the Theatre Picnic, Improv workshops, Theatre Awards Night, attends shows at area theatres, supports KCACTF attendees, and organizes community service projects often related to theatre production activities

-The University Band is the premier large wind and percussion ensemble at Ottawa University.
-The band consists of OU music majors, non-music majors, and community members joining together to perform the finest band/wind ensemble music.
-Repertory form both traditional and contemporary genres provides for great learning and performance experiences.
-Participation in the OU University/Community Band is by audition and invitation.
-The band rehearses weekly and presents public performances in both the fall and spring semesters of the academic year.
-Members from this band also perform in the University Pep Band which provides exciting entertainment at home football and basketball games.
+The Wind Ensemble, conducted by Dr. Kevin Marét, is the premier wind and percussion ensemble at Ottawa University.
+The band consists of music majors and non-music majors who perform standard and new literature for band/wind ensemble.
+Repertory from both traditional and contemporary genres provides for great learning and performance experiences.
+Participation in Wind Ensemble is by audition and invitation.
+The band presents public performances in both the fall and spring semesters of the academic year.
+Members from this band also perform in the Braves Pep Band which provides exciting entertainment at home football and basketball games.

 Vox Fortis is Ottawa University's newest ensemble comprised of treble voices.
 Members are strong, independent singers admitted by audition only who represent OU through a diverse assortment of majors, activities and athletic teams.
 Vox Fortis performs music from all choral traditions at area churches, on-campus concerts, and travels to perform for local high schools.